 Antibiotics can be used to combat bacterial infections but have no effect on viruses, which cause colds.
 If your child has a cold, antibiotics won't help.
-It's also important to remember that the more your child uses antibiotics, the more likely he or she is to get sick with an antibiotic-resistant infection in the future.
+Remember, the more your child uses antibiotics, the more likely he or she is to get sick with an antibiotic-resistant infection in the future.

 Can any medications help treat the common cold?

-An over-the-counter pain reliever — such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others) — can reduce a fever and ease the pain of a sore throat or headache.
-Remember, though, low-grade fevers help fight infection and don't necessarily need treatment.
+An over-the-counter pain reliever — such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Children's Motrin, others) — can reduce a fever and ease the pain of a sore throat.
+However, fevers are generally harmless.
+The main purpose for treating them is to help your child feel comfortable.